| Build devilbug (nighthawk mod) - Printable Version |

 It's the first time i'm using blheli gear.
 Are there any other important settings i need to change from defaults?

-First time trying some cord to secure wires and gear, instead of the usual zipties.
+Also, first time trying some cord to secure wires and gear, instead of the usual zipties.

 Litterally stitched together: since i secured everything else with cord, i thought why not try it for the FC.